 Configuring the module¶

-Once you’ve installed the module, follow these steps:
+Once you have installed the module, follow these steps:

-Authorization code (standard): Standard connection using a long-lived access token.
-It will be active until the user account associated with it expires or the connection is revoked.
+- Authorization code (standard): Use a standard connection with a long-lived access token.
+The connection remains active until the user account expires or the connection is revoked.

 Note that dependent metadata fields cannot be mapped to Drupal.